ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 1. Create a table for System 1 with column headers for number of segments ($n$), frequency ($f$), $v_{λf}$, and % Difference of $v$.
 Your first entry in number of segments should be 1.

-2. Video 1 sweeps through frequencies using System 1.
-Watch the video and determine the frequency at which you see 1 standing wave segment.
+2. Video 2 sweeps through frequencies with System 1.
+Watch the video and determine the frequency at which you see one standing wave segment.
 Record the frequency for your standing wave with one segment in your table.

 ::: Question
 a.
 Now calculate the speed from the wavelength ($\lambda$) and frequency ($f$).
 Denote this $v_{\lambda f}$.
 Use the equation $v_{\lambda f} = f \lambda$.
 Use Equation 3 to calculate the wavelength.
 Record this in the System 1 table you just made.
 Show your work.